boozallen/ads-final/README.md

 -   Experienced Staff – Booz Allen was able to quickly assemble a highly-skilled, cross-functional team in order to support the ADS challenge.
-    We were also able to tap into a set of domain experts across the firm each of whom had multiple years of experience in FDA.
+    We also tapped into a set of FDA domain experts across the firm.

 ### Digital Services Playbook and 18F Key Principals

-The US Digital Services playbook provides an invaluable set of guidelines that includes a set of checklists and questions we believe should be answered during the execution of any digital program.
+The US Digital Services playbook provides a set of guidelines that includes a set of checklists and questions we believe should be answered during the execution of any digital program.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/U.S.-Digital-Services-Playbook-Evidence.md